ajw725/ajw725.github.io/about.markdown

 ### What's with the title?
 Are you a hacker?

 I do have an interest in cybersecurity, but no, that's not really what I mean.
-I dislike getting in trouble too much to be a good hacker anyway.
-[Wikipedia defines a hacker](https://en.wikipedia.org/wiki/Hacker) as "a computer expert who uses their technical knowledge to achieve a goal or overcome an obstacle, within a computerized system by non-standard means."
+I dislike getting in trouble too much to be a good hacker anyway. <a href="https://en.wikipedia.org/wiki/Hacker" target="_blank">Wikipedia defines a hacker</a> as "a computer expert who uses their technical knowledge to achieve a goal or overcome an obstacle, within a computerized system by non-standard means."
 Who says that has to mean breaking into top-secret systems?
 Hacking is being unafraid to dive into unfamiliar territory and figure things out on the fly.

 There's also <a href="https://media.giphy.com/media/Z543HuFdQAmkg/giphy.gif" target="_blank">this</a>.